wrightmat/wrightmat.github.io/obsidian/dnd/characters/Vlaakith.md

 #npc [[Shardspace]]

-Gender: Female
+Gender:: Female
-Occupation: Lich Queen
+Occupation:: Lich Queen
-Race: Gith (Githyanki)
+Race:: Gith (Githyanki)

 Vlaakith is the ancient lich queen who built the Palace of Whispers, Susurrus, for the githyanki many generations ago.
 She now lies low, deep in the palace, which is being used as a headquarters by Serezka’s sect.